theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator.rst

   :return: None
   :rtype: N/A

-.. py:function:: STEP2f_SimulateError_BarcodeReading(variable WhenSimulateError, device ML_STAR)
+.. ven:function:: STEP2f_SimulateError_BarcodeReading(variable WhenSimulateError, device ML_STAR)

   This function simulates an error during the barcode reading step.
 It can simulate the error as though it was either the CO-RE grips or the iSWAP involved.